 Then evaluate, analyze, measure key metrics, and share this data with each other in order to adjust direction, if necessary, before launching the next series of campaigns.

-What are the true benefits of ABM?
+What are the true benefits of account-based marketing?

 - Bypass unqualified general leads by pre-qualifying your prospective targets through extensive research and identification.

 - Save time and money by not wasting efforts on mass campaigns that only yield a small percentage of viable leads.